-Once you have the right reflector, held at a flattering angle and from an appropriate distance, you’re ready to take the shot.
+Check you have the right reflector.
+That it’s at a flattering angle and from an appropriate distance.
+Now you’re ready to take the shot.

 Compared to a reflector-less shot, you’ll end up with an image with more pop and well-lit details.

 Experimentation is always a great idea whenever learning a new photography technique.
-Try taking multiple images with the reflector at slightly different angles.
+Try taking several images with the photography light reflector at different angles.

 This is a great way to fine-tune while expanding your understanding of reflectors.

-Once you’ve mastered the basics, here are some other reflector tricks to try.
+Once you’ve mastered the basics, here are some other photography reflector tricks to try.

-- Learn to look for natural reflectors.
+Learn to look for natural reflectors.
 You don’t have to have a reflector to reflect light.
-Understanding reflectors helps you recognize natural ones while out shooting.
-For example, a large white brick wall or light coloured cement driveway is naturally reflective.
+Understanding reflectors help you recognize natural ones while out shooting.
+A large white brick wall or light colored cement driveway is reflective.
 Standing on top of black pavement is like standing on top of that black reflector.
 You can’t move bricks and blacktops like you can a reflector.
 What you can do is learn to spot good shooting spots that already have a reflector built in.

-- Use a reflector with studio lights.
+Use a reflector with studio lights.
 With a reflector, a single studio light can create some two-light lighting set-ups.
-Placed opposite a flash or a studio strobe, a reflector can fill in those shadows for softer studio lighting.
+Place the reflector opposite a flash or a studio strobe.
+This can fill in those shadows for softer studio lighting.

 I now have two off camera flashes to create those same effects.
 And yet, I often still dig out my reflector.